Coarse-Grained Boltzmann Generators: Datasets

-\xhdr{Simulation Details} All simulations are performed in the NVT ensemble at a temperature of 300~K. For explicit solvent systems, alanine dipeptide is solvated in a cubic box of TIP3P water with a side length of 3.7~nm.
+\xhdr{Simulation Details} All simulations are performed in the NVT ensemble at a temperature of 300~K, with a time step of $0.5\,\text{fs}$ and no bond constraints.
 After energy minimization, production dynamics are carried out using a velocity-rescale thermostat (time constant 0.1~ps).
 Long-range electrostatics are treated using the particle mesh Ewald method, and van der Waals interactions are truncated at 1.0~nm.
 We summarize the dataset configurations used in this work in Tab.~\ref{tab:ala_sim}.